Here To Explore Our World

 The next day we had lunch at Tap Depot with Wade’s parents and their friends.
 It’s part of the Dust Bowl Brewing Company, which has several locations in California.
 Its name is a tribute to the conditions in the 1930s that led the Tate family to move from Oklahoma to California.
 In 2009, a Tate descendant, Brett teamed up with Don Oliver, winner of the 2006 Samuel Adams Longshot Homebrew competition and launched their first beer, Hops of Wrath IPA.
 The first taproom, Downtown Taproom, opened a couple of years later.

 The one we went to in Monterey, Tap Depot, opened in 2019.
 It’s about a 15-minute drive from where we were staying.
-The building was originally a train depot built in the 1870s.
+The building was originally a train depot from the 1870s.
 Located at 290 Figueroa Street, close to Fisherman’s Wharf, the Tap Depot is an easy place to meet up for lunch.

 Sitting outside at the picnic benches, we had a couple of tacos from the taco truck on the premises and drinks from Tap Depot.
 Then we walked over to the pier.
 Wade’s mom wanted to show us the jellyfish.
 There were so, so many jellyfish.
 Their orange colour really stood out against the blue of the ocean.